Oatmeal Chocolate Chip Cookies

 - Using a mixer, beat together the butter, brown sugar, and granulated sugar until light and fluffy, about 5 minutes.
 Beat in the eggs, one at a time, followed by the vanilla extract.

 - Whisk together the flour, salt, and baking powder.
 Add this to the mixing bowl and beat until just combined.
 Add in the oatmeal in batches, stirring after each addition, until just combined.
 Stir in the chocolate chips until evenly distributed.

-Cookies will last for up to a week stored in an airtight container, or in the freezer for up to 3 months.
+- Store cookies in an airtight container at room temperature for up to a week or freeze for up to 3 months.